 Advanced 80% Receiver Jigs

 So which one is better?
-Ask and you’ll likely get one of three answers: 5D tactical, Easy Jig Gen 2, or “If A then 5D else Gen 2”, and in many cases, the person responding has only used one of them, so their answer is suspect.
+Ask and you’ll likely get one of three answers: 5D tactical, Easy Jig Gen 2, or “If you do only AR-15s then 5D else Gen 2”, and in many cases, the person responding has only used one of them, so their answer is suspect.
 I imagine that you can count the number of people who have used both on the thumbs of one hand, since neither one is inexpensive.
-I got the 5D tactical because at that instant in time it was the only one available, but upon finding out about the Gen 2, I thought it had the potential to be “better”, but could not justify getting another jig.
-I asked 80percentarms if they wanted a head to head comparisons, but they declined.
-So all I can do is compare the advertising and share my experiences with the 5d jig.
-I’ll also have a friend who wants an AR, who has not only never done an 80% before, but is completely unpracticed with anything mechanical, use the 5D jig to see how “idiot proof” it is.
+I got the 5D tactical because at that instant in time it was the only one available, but upon finding out about the Gen 2, I thought it might address a couple of things I didn’t like about the 5D jig, but they were not significant enough to justify getting yet another jig.
+But it annoys me when people say one or the other is better unless they have actually used both of them.
+So I contacted 80percentarms to see if they were interested in me doing a head to head comparison, and they agreed.
+For full disclosure, they did offer a discount so I could afford the additional jig.

 To Be Continued